shsagir/play-area-sync/docs/craft-3-tune.md

 ## Dev Mode

 Sometime while developing you might want to see some error output directly on your browser screen.
 That's what Dev Mode is for.
 See the [Craft docs](https://craftcms.com/support/dev-mode) for more details.
-See [above](#) for an example of a configuration group.
+See [above](#toc-craft-config-example) for an configuration groups example.

 ## Manually setting ENV vars

 Our [Software Preset](/app#toc-software-preset) will populate the ENV vars on fortrabbit for you, see [here](/env-vars) for more on ENV vars.
-So when you have not chosen Craft while creating the App, or you are just curious how this works, or your ENV vars have been deleted accidentally.
+So when you have not chosen Craft while creating the App, or you are just curious how this works, or your ENV vars have been deleted accidentally, here is what will be set:

 ### Craft ENV vars on fortrabbit